calepayson/nature-of-code/README.md

   when trying to take mouse input.
 - The p5 docs state that the circle function take parameters x, y, and radius.
   This is false.
 Use circle(x, y, diameter).
+- P5 uses special predefined functions (setup() and draw()) that don't take arguments.
+To pass in variables you must pull them in using the `global` key word.